HunterR0se/pragma/README.md

 # Pragma Wallet

 A new kind of Crypto wallet.
-Simple.
+Fast.
 Functional.
 Secure.